 To assist students in meeting the expenses of health care, a University-approved sickness and accident plan is available on a twelve-month basis.
 Students who do not already have a personal health insurance plan are urged to participate.
-An application and more information may be obtained from the Office of Student Development, Malone Hall, Room 120.
+An application and more information may be obtained from the Center for Student Success, Malone Hall, Room 120.